-As in previous years, this Compensation Report shall be submitted to the advisory vote of the shareholders at the Annual General Meeting 2019.
+This Compensation Report shall be submitted to the advisory vote of the shareholders at the Annual General Meeting 2020.

-At the 2018 Annual General Meeting, shareholders approved the total compensation budgets for the Board of Directors and the Executive Board with large majorities.
+At the 2019 Annual General Meeting, shareholders approved the total compensation budgets for the Board of Directors and the Executive Board with large majorities.

-As explained at that time, to ensure complete accountability, the shareholders will this year be able to retrospectively vote on the Compensation Report and payouts in a consultative vote.
+To ensure complete accountability, the shareholders will be able to retrospectively vote on the Compensation Report and payouts in a consultative vote.